 To allow users in your team to assign specific members as co-owners of projects and boards, go to Team settings > Permissions, scroll down to the Collaboration settings section, and switch the corresponding toggle.

-On Enterprise plan, Company Admins need to also allow the role on the Company level.
-Go to Company settings > Security and scroll down to the bottom of the page.
+On Enterprise Plan, Company Admins need to also allow the role on the Company level.
+Go to Company settings > Collaboration > Roles and permissions and switch the toggle to Allow Co-owner role.

 Please note that Company Admin needs to enable the role for the entire organization first, and then choose the teams where this role will be used, and enable it for each individual team.